How do you sew seeds in a garden?

 If your life is stuck, if you are not flourishing where you are, look at your attitude to sowing.
 Are you sowing often, lots of seeds, varied seeds, with an expectation of the Lord for a harvest?

 Lord help me to sow, sow, sow, so that I will reap, reap, reap.
 Help me to look into my heart and identify the reasons I am not sowing generously, and often.
+Help to sow with a harvest in mind that will position me for more of what You have planned for my life.
 Help me to realise the truth in my heart, that sowing is a lifestyle choice, not an option.